auroranil/Chat/README.md

   * User profile (username, joined date, last active date, is online)
 * Friends
   * Ability to add (via requests) and remove friends
-  * Display friends in a list
+  * Display friends (and friend requests) in a list
+  * Private message chat to a friend
 * Server can run in daemon mode.

 ## TODO: